 Welcome to Thoughts on the Market.
 I'm Jonathan Garner, Chief Asia and Emerging Markets Equity Strategist for Morgan Stanley Research.
-Along with my colleagues bringing you their perspectives, I'll be talking about Asian equities and why we continue to be more cautious than consensus.
-It's Thursday, July the 15th, at 7:30 AM here in Hong Kong.
+Along with my colleagues bringing you their perspectives, today I'll be talking about the path ahead for Taiwan equities.
+It's Thursday, September 9th, at 7:30am in Hong Kong.

 Thanks for listening.
 If you enjoy the show, please leave us a review on Apple Podcasts and share Thoughts on the Market with a friend or colleague today.